Asahi (baseball team): In media

-In December 2014, a Japanese studio released a period drama movie called The Vancouver Asahi starring Satoshi Tsumabuki and Kazuya Kamenashi.
+In December 2014, a Japanese studio released a period drama film called The Vancouver Asahi starring Satoshi Tsumabuki and Kazuya Kamenashi.
 The film premiered at the Vancouver International Film Festival, receiving the Top Audience Award, and was released in theatres on December 20.

 A 2003 documentary about the team, Sleeping Tigers: The Asahi Baseball Story, was directed by Jari Osborne.
 Produced by the National Film Board of Canada, the documentary combines archival film and dramatic recreations, along with interviews with the last of the Asahi.
 The 50-minute film garnered four awards including a Rockie Award for Best Sports Program at the Banff Television Festival and a Golden Sheaf Award.

 Heart of a Champion is a 2016 novel by Ellen Schwartz.
 The story is about a boy named Kenji "Kenny" Sakamoto who aspires to be a baseball player for the Vancouver Asahi, but his dreams were crushed when the Canadian government issued an order for all Japanese Canadians to be placed in internment camps, then got permission to clear the land and make a baseball field.
 The novel has won a Silver Birch Award.

 On February 19, 2019, a Heritage Minute was released, depicting an Asahi baseball game and the subsequent internment of a player alongside other Japanese Canadians.
 The short segment was narrated by the last surviving member of the team, Koichi Kaye Kaminishi (11 January 1922 - 28 September 2024), and novelist Joy Kogawa.

 Notable alumni

 Matsujiro Miyasaki was the team's first manager.
 He was known for his "Small Ball" strategy, which included their signature double steal.
 He emphasized speed and flawless defense.

 Roy Yamamura was a regular with the team from 1924-1941.
 He became the team's manager in 1938 while he continued to play for the club.
 He was a fan favourite due to his prolific base stealing and defensive ability, which earned him the nickname "the dancing shortstop".
 He is the only Japanese Canadian to play for the Arrows team in Vancouver's top division for two years.

 Kaye Koichi Kaminishi was the last known survivor from the team.
 He played between 1939 and 1941.
 He died on September 28, 2024, aged 102.

 Kaz Suga was a star player during the team's last season in 1941.
-He had a batting average of 0.395 and was an expectation to the team's "smartball" playstyle.
+He had a batting average of 0.395 and was an exception to the team's "smartball" playstyle.

 Junji Ito was one of the Asahi Baseball team's legendary players.
 He became known as the 'King of Bunting' as his batting average climbed to over 0.400 and on the bases, his reactions were almost instant.
 He modelled the "smartball" strategy to perfection.